-KUALA LUMPUR: There is a need for standard halal certification and supervision that fulfil the need of China’s Muslim community to ensure food items and products used by them are truly halal and can be consumed with a peace of mind, said Prof Ramadhan Ma Qiang of China’s Shaanxi Normal University.
+KUALA LUMPUR: There is a need for standard halal certification and supervision that fulfill the need of China’s Muslim community to ensure food items and products used by them are truly halal and can be consumed with peace of mind, said Prof Ramadhan Ma Qiang of China’s Shaanxi Normal University.

-“Therefore, standardising halal food and goods according to strict Islamic dietary guidelines is crucial for the consumption of all Muslims,” he told Bernama after taking part in the International Seminar on the Practice of Islam in China here.
+“Therefore, standardizing halal food and goods according to strict Islamic dietary guidelines is crucial for the consumption of all Muslims,” he told Bernama after taking part in the International Seminar on the Practice of Islam in China here.

 He noted the role played by the Malaysia Islamic Development Department (Jakim) in setting strict rules on halal certification, being the only government authority in charge of the matter.